aham-oudeis/Training/launch_school/RB120-OOP/study_guide.md

 Except for `.` `::`, `ternary operator`, and the logical operators, most of what seem like operators are in fact methods defined for that particular object.

 For instance, when we write `'abc' == 'abcd'` in ruby, we are not using an operator but a method call defined in the String class.

 What this does is compare if the two objects have the same value.

-However, when we invoke the same equivalence method for our custom objects without defining == for the custom class, the method Ruby finds is from Object (or, is it BasicObject?), which compares the two objects by checking if they are the same object, not if the two objects have the same value.
+However, when we invoke the same equivalence method for our custom objects without defining == for the custom class, the method Ruby finds is from BasicObject, which compares the two objects by checking if they are the same object, not if the two objects have the same value.

 ### Truthiness